Twisted homological stability for handlebody mapping class groups: Moduli spaces of handlebodies with tangential structures

-\begin{rmk} Going through the proof, it is easy to see that the coefficient systems considered as part of the bisystem $F_{q}$ are actually \emph{split}, but we will not use this fact, as it is does not improve the stable range of Theorem \ref{thmC-detailed}, and have therefore left it out of the proof. \end{rmk}
+\begin{rmk} A careful inspection of the proof shows that the coefficient systems appearing in the bisystem $F_{q}^{\theta}$ are in fact \emph{split}.
+We shall not make use of this stronger statement, since it does not improve the stable range in Theorem~\ref{thmC-detailed}, and we have therefore omitted it from the argument. \end{rmk}

-\begin{rmk} Replacing the rational homology functor $H_{q}(-;\bQ)\colon\hTop\to\Ab$ with the functor $H_{q}(-;\bZ)$, most of the proof of this proposition goes through in the same way, so let us point out where the assumption of rational coefficients is used.
-The issue is where we use that the functor $-\otimes F_{j}(X)$ is exact, which is not generally true over the integers.
-This can be resolved by adding the assumption that $F_{i}$ is \emph{split} (see \cite[Lem.~1.7]{AnnexLS1}), but leads to another issue, namely that over the integers the Künneth isomorphism only describes $F_{q}(V\natural X)$ as a (non-naturally split) extension of split coefficient systems.
-Such extensions are not necessarily split themselves, so this breaks the inductive step. \end{rmk}
+\begin{rmk} If one replaces the rational homology functor $H_{q}(-;\bQ) \colon \hTop \to \Ab$ with integral homology $H_{q}(-;\bZ)$, most of the argument still applies.
+Let us indicate where rational coefficients are essential.
+The first issue arises from the use of exactness of the functor $- \otimes F_{j}(X)$, which need not hold over $\bZ$.
+This can be remedied by assuming that each $F_{i}$ is \emph{split} (see \cite[Lem.~1.7]{AnnexLS1}).
+However, a further obstruction appears: over $\bZ$, the Künneth theorem expresses $F_{q}^{\theta}(V \natural X)$ as a (non-naturally split) extension of split coefficient systems.
+Such extensions are not necessarily split, and this prevents the inductive step from going through. \end{rmk}